cruppstahl/minicms/README.md

         [x] Cover all of this with tests

+    [ ] Self-host the documentation of what we have built so far [x] Create dummy content
+		Overview
+			What is miniCMS??
+			Use cases
+		Quick Start
+			Download and build miniCMS
+			Run the service
+			Modify the template
+			Hosting (nginx, ...)
+		Content
+			Directory structure
+			Supported file types
+			Layouts
+			Templating
+			Formatting
+		Examples
+			List of templates
+		References
+			Command line options
+			Server configuration
+			Navigation
+			Directory metadata
+			File metadata
-    [ ] Self-host the documentation of what we have built so far [ ] Create main (left) navigation dynamically w/ configuration [ ] Create lower-level (right) navigation dynamically JS code goes through the main content div, extracts h1,h2,h3 [ ] Support documentation for different versions, e.g. of an API, through the navigation (needs product discovery!)
+        [ ] Create main (left) navigation dynamically w/ configuration [ ] Create lower-level (right) navigation dynamically JS code goes through the main content div, extracts h1,h2,h3 [ ] Show date of last (file) update in the footer of each page [ ] Use file date, but allow to overwrite it by metadata [ ] Specify a root index in the site configuration (as redirect) [ ] Add a test

     [ ] Add search functionality, with keywords and full text [ ] Integrate bleve (https://claude.ai/chat/ba078972-162e-4c60-87fd-e7956a15f488)
-        [ ] Rebuild search index (async) if cache is invalidated [ ] Implement Search as a plugin: only activate it if it is enabled [ ] Show date of last (file) update in the footer of each page [ ] Use the new documentation tool as a second test project [ ] Specify a root index in the site configuration (implement as redirect) [ ] Support custom 404 page (/content/404.\*), including metadata [ ] Add one to crupp.de
+        [ ] Rebuild search index (async) if cache is invalidated [ ] Implement Search as a plugin: only activate it if it is enabled, and for a specific directory
+    [ ] Use the new documentation tool as a second test project

     [ ] Verify that the navigation can link to completely different directories (e.g. blog and documentation are maintained by different teams, and therefore stored in different repositories)
         [ ] Create a test case for this

+    [ ] Support documentation for different versions, e.g. of an API, through the navigation (needs product discovery!)
+    	[ ] Create a new ContentPlugin type which works on a full directory [ ] Specified in the metadata.yaml file of a directory, and can have additional parameters
+		plugins:
+			- name: documentation
+				- parameters:
+					- name: key1
+					  value: value11
+					- name: key2
+					  value: value12
+    	[ ] This plugin can modify the list of URLs (i.e. routes) and their corresponding files, metadata, and template args
+    	[ ] When the cache is invalidated, this plugin re-generates its content [ ] Read a documentation.yaml file with instructions about versioning [ ] Show additional information about endpoints, depending on the selected version
+    		[ ] deprecated endpoints
+    		[ ] added endpoints
+    		[ ] modified endpoints (incl. migration information, changelog)

+[ ] Support custom 404 page (/content/404.\*), including metadata
+    [ ] Add one to crupp.de
+    [ ] Add this as a test

+Review plugin capacbilities of wordpress
+Review layout capacbilities of wordpress

+!!!
+!!!
+Review multithreading setup - the cache does not have any protection, but !!!
+Can be invalidated at any time
+!!! - Add r/w-mutex
+!!! - Rebuild cache in the background, then swap atomically?

 !!!
 !!!
 HEAD requests are not supported (curl -I https://reqbin.com/echo)